Nicholauszoom/airbnb-clone-project/README.md

 Admin Panel (optional or future enhancement) may allow system administrators to monitor activity, manage users, and handle disputes.
 It adds a layer of control and moderation to maintain platform integrity.

+# API Security
+Security is a fundamental aspect of the Airbnb Clone Project, ensuring that sensitive data and transactions are protected throughout the application.
+Several key security measures will be implemented to safeguard backend APIs.

+Authentication ensures that only registered and verified users can access protected endpoints.
+This helps protect user accounts and prevents unauthorized access to personal data and private actions such as booking or listing a property.
+Authorization further controls what authenticated users are allowed to do, ensuring that guests and hosts only perform actions permitted by their roles.
+For instance, a guest should not be able to delete another user's property listing.

+Rate Limiting is used to protect the APIs from abuse and brute-force attacks by restricting the number of requests a user or IP address can make within a specific timeframe.
+This helps maintain performance and prevents denial-of-service attempts.

+Security is especially critical when handling user data, such as email addresses and passwords, which must be encrypted and stored securely.
+It also plays a vital role in payment processing, where financial transactions must be protected from interception, tampering, or fraud using HTTPS, tokenization, and secure payment gateways.
+Additionally, protecting access to booking information and property details prevents data leaks and maintains trust between users and the platform.